 Anyone can apply for teacher training in France, provided they have a school-leaving certificate.
 There is no entrance examination or scoring.
 According to individual preferences, everyone chooses a university and enrols.
 Only those applying for a degree in physical education have to take an aptitude test.
-Universities charge a registration fee, which currently ranges from $\notin 170$ to $\notin 380$ per year.
+Universities charge a registration fee, which currently ranges from €170 to €380 per year.
+Of course, those who choose to study at a private university pay a tuition fee of between 1,500 and 30,000 euros per academic year (CampusFrance).